Degeneracy is OK: Logarithmic Regret for Network Revenue Management with Indiscrete Distributions: Introduction

-In our model, two different indices $j,j'$ can have $\ba_j=\ba_{j'}$; moreover, they can have \textit{non-overlapping} intervals with $l_j<u_j<l_{j'}<u_{j'}$.
-Thus, with a single resource and $\ba_j=(1)$ for all $j=1,\ldots,n$, we can capture the multi-secretary reward distribution with density lower-bounded over disjoint intervals, and our first result achieves a $O(\log^2 T)$ regret matching the corollary from \citet{besbes2022multisecretary}.
-We also emphasize that our base model can exhibit all of: degeneracy, lack of strict complementary slackness, and lack of second-order growth.
-In \Cref{sec:Logsection}, we present a restricted structural form of the query distribution (\Cref{assump:contiknown}) which guarantees second-order growth, but still exhibits degeneracy (\Cref{ex:2}).
-In both cases, our two algorithms are the only known ways to achieve logarithmic or better regret.
+The $O(\log^2 T)$ regret established in our main result can also be seen as an extension of a corollary of \citet{besbes2022multisecretary}.
+To elaborate, in our model two different indices $j,j'$ can have $\ba_j=\ba_{j'}$; moreover, they can have \textit{non-overlapping} reward intervals with $l_j<u_j<l_{j'}<u_{j'}$.
+Thus, with a single resource and $\ba_j=(1)$ for all $j=1,\ldots,n$, we can capture the multi-secretary reward distribution with density lower-bounded over disjoint intervals, for which \citet{besbes2022multisecretary} already established a $O(\log^2 T)$ regret.

-Although our model still imposes a structural form on the distribution for $(\tr_t,\tba_t)$, it has the following justifications.
-First, both the aspects of $n$ being finite and the density being lower-bounded are \textit{necessary} for logarithmic-or-better regret---see \citet{besbes2022multisecretary}.
-Second, because we are restricting the \textit{distribution} instead of the latent mathematical program, our assumption is much easier to intuit---there is a discrete list of $n$ flight itineraries, and a continuous range of customer valuations for each itinerary.
-Finally, we believe our model is in some sense a natural sandbox for pushing the technical boundaries of the literature, as we now explain in \Cref{sec:introModel1,sec:introModel2}.
+Our second result (\textbf{\Cref{sec:Logsection}}) is to derive an $O(\log T)$ regret bound with additional assumptions that require the density to be upper bounded and guarantee the strong convexity of the Lagrangian dual function of the fluid approximation.
+We also show that the constant term in this $O(\log T)$ regret bound depends polynomially on all of the problem parameters, whereas in contrast, the constant term in our $O(\log^2 T)$ regret bound depended exponentially on $n$.

+Aside from achieving improved regret bounds, we outline how our algorithms differ from the literature.
+For our algorithm in \Cref{sec:knowndistribution}, the relaxation that it is re-solving over time is different---it is re-solving a new relaxation that we call the "semi-fluid" relaxation of the offline optimum.
+We then round the solution to this relaxation, obtaining a brand new algorithm.
+By contrast, our algorithm in \Cref{sec:Logsection} is the same as the classical "certainty-equivalent policy" (e.g. \cite{balseiro2021survey, li2021online, bray2022logarithmic}) that re-solves the fluid upper bound and uses its optimal (dual) solution to guide our decision.
+Our innovation is in the theoretical analysis, where we show that the certainty-equivalent policy can obtain the logarithmic regret with additional conditions, but without requiring strict complementary slackness of the fluid approximation.